amirfefer/blueprints-dev-blog/README.md

-# Maximize Your Development Potential: Free Red Hat Developer Subscription for Custom RHEL Deployment (Apache Server) in the Cloud
+# Maximize Your Development Potential: Free Red Hat Developer Subscription for Custom RHEL Deployment (Express API / Apache Server) in the Cloud

 For developers having access to powerful easy to use tools and platforms is crucial for building, testing, and deploying applications.
 Red Hat offers a no-cost developer subscription that allows individual developers to use up to 16 systems for demos, prototyping, QA, small production uses, and cloud access.
 In this blog post, we will explore using this subscription to leverage some of the new features of Red Hat cloud services that are particularly suited for developers.

 In the competitive environment of startup development, achieving efficiency and security while maintaining cost is essential, especially when venturing into the public cloud.
 The Red Hat Developer Subscription stands out as a powerful ally in this journey at no cost.
 This subscription enables developers to craft custom RHEL production-like images with specific content and packages, applying Security Content Automation Protocol (SCAP) policies, and utilizing first-boot scripts.
 This article delves into how developers and early stage startups can utilize this invaluable resource to deploy these custom images to the public cloud, ensuring optimized and secure systems while keeping costs in check.

-Let's walk through a practical example where we create a custom RHEL image that transforms into an Apache web server serving a "Hello, World!" page and deploy it on the public cloud with minimal effort.
-This Apache server is just one example of the many types of deployments you can achieve using Red Hat services.
+Let's walk through a practical example where we create custom RHEL images and deployed on the public cloud with minimal effort.

+   -  An Apache web server serving a "Hello, World!" page
+   -  A node-express [example](https://github.com/expressjs/express/blob/master/examples/hello-world/index.js) taken from the official express repository.

+ These deployments are just two examples of the many types of deployments you can achieve using Red Hat services.

 ## Red Hat Cloud Services